automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Leonerasaurus.md

 # Leonerasaurus
-## Description: This prosauropod was recently discovered in Argentina.
+## This prosauropod was recently discovered in Argentina.